 The four skills of reading, writing, listening and speaking you have been studying up to the Fourth Form will be further consolidated and developed across the breadth of the GCSE specification.

-As well as the text book, you will be using material from a variety of sources including recent video materials, language software such as Education Perfect and Wordwall, and most importantly the opportunity to visit Germany in the first year of the GCSE course.
+As well as the textbook, you will be using material from a variety of sources including current video materials, language software such as Education Perfect and Wordwall.